-The practice had a staff recruitment policy and procedure to help them employ suitable staff.
-This reflected the relevant legislation.
-We looked at 10 staff recruitment files.
-These showed the practice followed their recruitment procedure.
+The practice had a recruitment policy and procedure to help them employ suitable staff.
+However, some aspects of this were non-specific; for example, the section about immunisation status of staff did not contain any details about immunity to Hepatitis B. We looked at three staff recruitment files.
+These showed the practice followed their recruitment procedure apart from two staff members who did not have any evidence of adequate immunisation against Hepatitis B.